tepesalexandru/quartz/content/Master Plans/2022/Iteration Changes/Iteration 1.md

 Its still uncertain, but I think the best order of action would be going for the PSD certification after the PSM1 certification.

+> The company direction has changed and we will not be focusing our attention to building apps.
+Our main focus will be producing online content.

 #### Conclusion & Changes
+- I'm not going to dedicate any more time towards the Simple Progress app.